alphagov/govuk-import-export-prototype/guide/duty-relief-import-goods-processing/import-goods-using-iprelief.markdown

 ### Aircraft parts

-You don’t need IPR to get relief on import duty when you import civil aircraft parts with a certificate of airworthiness.
+You don’t need IP relief to get relief on import duty when you import civil aircraft parts with a certificate of airworthiness.

 Just make an [import declaration](/guide/import-goods-outside-eu/overview.html) in the usual way.

-##Get prior authorisation for IPR
+##Get prior authorisation for IP relief

 Fill in [form C&E 810](/government/uploads/system/uploads/attachment_data/file/400933/ce810.pdf) to apply for prior authorisation.
 You’ll need the [notes to help you complete form C&E 810](/government/uploads/system/uploads/attachment_data/file/381441/ce810-notes.pdf).